Expires: June 2017

 This organization is tax-exempt under section 501(c)(3) of the Internal Revenue Code.
 It is eligible to receive contributions deductible as charitable donations for federal income tax purposes.

-According to Safehouse Progressive Alliance for Nonviolence's Audited Financial Statemen for the year ended December 31, 2011:
+The following information is based on Safehouse Progressive Alliance for Nonviolence Audited Financial Statements for the fiscal year ending Tuesday, December 31, 2013.

 This report is not to be used for fund raising or promotional purposes.